VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 ### Ki-Empowered Strikes

-Starting at 6th level, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+Starting at 6th level, your Unarmed Strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

 ### Evasion